isabella232/cf-networking-notes/extract-network-api.md

     "pid": 12345
   }
   ```
-  will behave similarly to the `guardian-cni-adapter --action up` today -- bind-mount the `pid`'s netns, then drive pre-configured CNI plugins to `ADD`.
+  Will bind-mount the `pid`'s network namespace and then trigger network setup for the container.
+That will execute any pre-configured CNI plugins with the `ADD` command.

 - `POST` to `/oci/hook/poststop` with
   ```json